Accenture/kx.as.code/docs/README.md

-# Welcome!
+# Welcome

 Welcome to the KX.AS.CODE workstation.
 This virtual workstation was initially created with two primary goals in mind, but has since become so much more!

 * Play, learn, experiment, innovate! :muscle: :trophy:
 * Share knowledge as code!

-Since then, due to the increase in the power and feature-set of KX.AS.CODE, the use case has expanded to the following more complex usage (see [use case example](../../Overview/Use-Case-Example/)):
+Since then, due to the increase in the power and feature-set of KX.AS.CODE, the use case has expanded to the following more complex usage (see [use case example](./Overview/Use-Case-Example.md)):

 * Dynamic on-demand provisioning/destruction of test environments in the public/private cloud
 * End-to-end developer workstation to enhance local quality assurance capabilities

 !!! tip
     KX.AS.CODE was built with the belief that playing and experimentation is the best way to learn new tricks and ultimately innovate.

 !!! abstract "Quick Start Guide"
     Want to get started quickly?
-Read our [Quick Start Guide](./Quick-Start-Guide/).
+Read our [Quick Start Guide](./Quick-Start-Guide.md).

 ## What is the KX.AS.CODE Workstation?

 KX.AS.CODE is a dynamic fully configurable and customizable `local cloud like` `Kubernetes environment` with a number of functionalities you would expect to see when managing a `Kubernetes cluster` in the `cloud`, including an `ingress controller`, `local and network storage services`, `load-balancer`, `domain services`, `identity management`, `secrets management`, a `certificate authority`... and the best bit, you can launch it very quickly from our Jenkins based configurator and launcher.
-See the [Quick Start Guide](./Quick-Start-Guide/)!
+See the [Quick Start Guide](./Quick-Start-Guide.md)!

 Once the base services are up, KX.AS.CODE has a built in `App Store` for quickly installing additional solutions on top of the base outlined above, such as `Gitlab`, `Grafana`, `InfluxDB`, `SonarQube`, `NeuVector`, `IntelliJ IDEA`, `MSSQLServer`... and many many more!

 As a bonus, you also get a `desktop` for easily accessing and managing deployed applications.
 The desktop makes things easier, but if you prefer, you can also deploy KX.AS.CODE without it.

 !!! info "Applications Library"
-    Check out the [applications library](Overview/Application-Library/), to see which solutions can be installed with a single click!
+    Check out the [applications library](./Overview/Application-Library.md), to see which solutions can be installed with a single click!

 !!! question "Questions & Answers"
-    To find out more about what KX.AS.CODE is, and how it came about, read our [Questions and Answers](Overview/Questions-and-Answers/).
+    To find out more about what KX.AS.CODE is, and how it came about, read our [Questions and Answers](./Overview/Questions-and-Answers.md).

 ## Use Cases

 Currently, KX.AS.CODE fulfills the following use cases:

-1. Fullstack development/test environment (see [use case example](Overview/Use-Case-Example/))
+1. Fullstack development/test environment (see [use case example](./Overview/Use-Case-Example.md))
 2. DevOps training environment
 3. A HomeLab developer/DevOps environment - see below our Raspberry Pi project!

 ## Where can I deploy KX.AS.CODE?

 KX.AS.CODE can be deployed locally or in the cloud, be it a private or public cloud.
 The most tested solutions are currently OpenStack and VirtualBox.
 Here a full list of solutions we have run KX.AS.CODE on.

 1. VMWare Workstation/Fusion (MacOSX, Linux and Windows)